In the last part of Dahlia Ravikovitch’s poem In Memory of Antoine de Saint Exupéry, the poet regrets that

-Today, on the anniversary of the death of the Israeli singer Arik Einstein, 1939—2013, on a day when fires are rampant all over Israel I feel this void and miss the familiar voice of the beloved singer.
+Today, on the anniversary of the death of the Israeli singer Arik Einstein, 1939—2013, in a midst of a war that started with a massacre, I feel this void and miss the familiar voice of the beloved singer.
 The music critic, Yoav Kutner said: “Arik is more than the greatest ever Israeli singer, he is the true Israel.”

 The writer, poet and pilot de Saint Exupéry disappeared over the Mediterranean on a reconnaissance mission in July 1944 at the age of 44.
 At the time of his death he was already a very well known artist and a pioneer aviator.
 His work had won the highest literary awards in France and in the US, and after his disappearance he became a legend.